Brand Strategy

 How We Build Your Brand Strategy

 Crafting brand strategy is an exercise in distillation.
 Our first step is to listen and learn.
 We ask questions, interview stakeholders, review past positioning, and analyze the competition.
 Our team dives deep to mine insights into what makes you, you.
 What is your most valuable asset as a business and a brand?
-That may be your provenance, story, legacy, culture, geography, culture, product, or any of the above.
+That may be your provenance, story, legacy, geography, culture, product, or any of the above.
 This discovery phase is our time to gather every nugget of information that could spark insights to bolster brand strategy.
 In this early work, before we create your brand strategy framework, we suspend judgment and fight to avoid taking anything at face value or jumping to early conclusions.

 Once properly armed with an arsenal of information, we distill all ideas, attributes, and aspirations that define your brand into an actionable and comprehensive brand strategy.
 Your strategy should be as simple, concise, and brief as possible.
 If an element isn’t absolutely crucial to define the vision, it should be scrapped.
 In brand strategy, less is more.
 We take more time and effort to produce a strategy where every word carries weight.

-“I apologize for such a long letter - I didn’t have time to write a short one.” - Mark Twain
+“I apologize for such a long letter—I didn’t have time to write a short one.”

 To Commission, Or Not To Commission Research